-When evaluating a government employee's use of force under the constitution of this State or the United States, the court's determination of reasonableness must be made from the perspective of a reasonable government employee on the scene, rather than with the 20/20 vision of hindsight.
+When evaluating a government employee's use of force under the constitution of this State or the United States, the court's determination of reasonableness must be made from the perspective of a reasonable government employee on the scene.
 It shall be an objective one based on the facts and circumstances confronting the government employee.
-It shall recognize a government employee often must make split-second decisions in tense, uncertain, and rapidly-evolving situations.
+The court shall recognize that a government employee often must make split-second decisions in tense, uncertain, and rapidly-evolving situations.
+A court shall not determine reasonableness using hindsight or based on facts and circumstances that are later discovered.1

-&lt;sup>1 Graham v.
+1 Graham v.
 Connor, 490 U. S. 386, 396 (1989) (Adopting the perspective "of a reasonable officer on the scene, rather than with the 20/20 vision of hindsight" and allowing for "the fact that police officers are often forced to make split-second judgments-in circumstances that are tense, uncertain, and rapidly evolving-about the amount of force that is necessary in a particular situation.")
-A drafter may object to using the exact phrase from the case: "20/20 vision of hindsight."
-An acceptable alternative sentence is "A court must not determine reasonableness based on facts and circumstances of a claim that are later discovered."